 The Benefits of Dry Brushing

-~ Assists your lymph system to detox naturally by helping to stimulate the normal lymph flow with the body
+~ Detox.
+Assist your lymph system to detox naturally by stimulating the normal lymph flow within the body.

 ~ Exfoliation.
-Brushing your body helps to loosen and remove dead skin cells improving you skins appearance, softening, and allowing it to breathe.
+Brushing your body helps loosen and remove dead skin cells, improving you skin's appearance, softening, and allowing it to breathe.

-~ Give yourself an energy boost.
-The theory is that brushing your skin increases circulation and therefore give you some energy.
+~ An Energy Boost.
+The theory is that brushing your skin increases circulation and therefore gives you some energy.

-~ Increase Circulation therefore encouraging the elimination of metabolic waste.
+~ Increase Circulation.
+By increasing circulation you encourage the elimination of metabolic waste.

-~ Get a different brush with softer bristles for more sensitive skin areas like your face, and a brush with a longer arm for harder to reach places like your back.
+~ Use a different brush with softer bristles for more sensitive skin areas like your face and a brush with a longer arm for harder to reach places like your back.
 Always choose a brush with bristles made from natural fibers.

 ~ A lot of people recommend brushing in the morning instead of the evening because of the energy boost.